Characterization of alpha and beta interactions in liquid xenon: Response of liquid xenon to electrons and -particles

 The data is shown together with existing data from Aprile et al.\,\cite{Aprile:1991xb,Aprile:2006kx}.
 While the light yield measurements agree with each other within the uncertainty, it can be seen that for our measurements at fields below $\sim 70$\,V/cm the normalized light yields exceed values of 1.
 We attribute this to field inhomogeneities due to field leakage from the extraction region into the drift region at lower fields (see figure\,\ref{fig:Efield_scan}).
 This in turn causes the S1 light collection correction to become less effective and therefore these data points are excluded from the normalization shown in figure\,\ref{fig:s1_s2_anticor}.

+To compare the charge yield dependence between both measurements, a scaling needs to be applied to the data points from\,\cite{Aprile:1991xb}, in order to reflect the same normalization method as is used for our data (see figure\,\ref{fig:s1_s2_anticor}).
+The data points in~\cite{Aprile:1991xb} are multiplied by the ratio between $W=11.5$\,eV\,\cite{EXO-200:2019bbx,Baudis:2021dsq} which represents the mean energy to produce a quantum in the LXe and $W_i = 15.6$\,eV, which gives the mean energy required to produce an electron ion pair.
 The curve of the charge yield is found to be significantly lower as compared to the values reported in\,\cite{Aprile:1991xb, Aprile:2006kx} and flattens slightly above 1.3\,kV/cm.
 We discuss in the following possible explanations for the discrepancy based on both different experimental conditions and the different data analysis.
 0.02cm

 The reported liquid xenon temperature in\,\cite{Aprile:1991xb} is 195\,K, which is approximately 20\,K higher compared to our measurement.
 Consequently, the liquid xenon density in our measurement was higher by about 5.1\%\,\cite{AirLiquid}.
 This should lead to a slightly higher ionization density as well, resulting in a lower charge yield.
 Moreover, while we use a homogeneously distributed source, for the measurements reported in~\cite{Aprile:1991xb,Aprile:2006kx} the source was directly deposited onto the cathode surface.
 This restricts the detectable alpha emission angles to the 2$\uppi$ upward direction, whereas in our measurement alpha particles emitted under all possible angles are detectable.
 Horizontal $\upalpha$-tracks are expected to have a slightly higher charge yield compared to tracks which are aligned with the field (see also discussion in\,\cite{Aprile:1991xb}).
 For vertically aligned tracks, electrons need to drift through the volume of the track, where a high ion-density is present, increasing their probability to recombine.
 Our measurement contains all 4$\uppi$ possible directions of the alpha particle which could also contribute to the observed difference.